pnlbwh/pnlNipype/docs/TUTORIAL.md

                                          copy this file to your directory, edit relevant sections, and provide as --config /path/to/my/eddy_config.txt; required
         --dwi VALUE:ExistingFile         nifti DWI image); required
+        --eddy-cuda                      use eddy_cuda instead of eddy_openmp, requires fsl/bin/eddy_cuda and nvcc in PATH
         -f VALUE:str                     threshold for fsl bet mask; the default is 0.25 --index VALUE:ExistingFile       mapping file (.txt) for each gradient --> acquisition parameters; required